veggiedefender/projectordino/README.md

 As you can see, very little of this game is made by me — I just put together the pieces in a new way.
 But that's more or less how we make all software :)

+You can read a more detailed writeup on my blog: https://blog.jse.li/posts/projectordino/

 ## Running
 A pre-compiled version is hosted on my website: https://jse.li/projectordino/